Vanquish (video game): Development and release

 Shinji Mikami stated that the game's graphics were partially inspired by Casshern, a 1970s anime series by Tatsunoko Production.
 Mikami also stated that the game design itself was inspired by Casshern.
 Mikami originally wanted to create a game just like Casshern, but with the addition of guns, since Mikami had already previously created a brawler with God Hand.
 However, while making Vanquish a shooter, Mikami still wanted to maintain Cassherns "feeling of speed", which is the reason he introduced the sliding-boost mechanic.
 Vanquish uses the Havok physics engine.

 The game's development began in 2007.
 In January 2010, a pre-rendered video trailer was released.
 Atsushi Inaba produced the game.
 Mikami has stated that the game is being developed with the PlayStation 3 as its lead platform in an effort to "help avoid dodgy PS3 ports", commenting that it was a "great success."
+Where the main development platform for PlatinumGames' other title Bayonetta was the Xbox 360, the PS3 port was handled by Nex Entertainment.
+The port was criticized for inferior performance to the Xbox 360 likely due to PS3's relatively challenging architecture, therefore prompting the team to use the PS3 as the lead platform for Vanquish.
 It is Mikami's only game under the PlatinumGames brand.

 If pre-ordered from GameStop in North America, the game came with the exclusive "Tri-Weapon" DLC pack that later became available for sale on Xbox Live and PlayStation Network in November 2012.
 The three weapons in the pack are included in later ports.

 Several European retailers offered free copies of Bayonetta with pre-orders of Vanquish.
 Zavvi in the UK offered a Limited Edition release which included a statuette of lead protagonist Sam Gideon as a pre-order bonus.

 To celebrate the game's tenth anniversary, Sega announced a Bayonetta & Vanquish 10th Anniversary Bundle compilation for the PlayStation 4 and Xbox One.
 The retail release includes a steelbook and Vanquish, alongside fellow PlatinumGames title Bayonetta, on a single disc, with support for 4K 60fps visuals for PlayStation 4 Pro and Xbox One X users.
 Both games can also be purchased digitally either individually or collectively at a discount price.
 The 10th Anniversary Bundle was released on February 18, 2020.